escowles/recipes/_posts/2023-03-10-chocolate-chip-cookies.md

 8/28/23: made these as bar cookies in a 9x13" glass dish, but they were still underbaked when the top was browned. so either covering with foil to prevent over-browning, or halving the recipe and using an 8x8" for a thinner bar would be better.

+2/27/26: baked from frozen, and 14 minutes at 350 was perfect.